Petexy/Affinity_Installer_For_Linux/README.md

 1. Download your desired Affinity suite program in .exe format
 4. Run "Affinity Installer" from your Application Launcher
 5. Press "Install Affinity application"
-6. Install all components that will pop up on the screen (.NET Framework)
+6. Install all components that will pop up on the screen (Wine Mono and .NET Framework two times)
 7. Wait and select your downloaded Affinity installer .exe file
 8. Run your program from the Application Launcher